dermatologist/journal-paper-thesis-word-to-latex/README.md

-# paperaj-template - Write jounal papers in word and convert to LaTeX for submission!
+# paperaj-template - Write jounal papers or thesis in word and convert to LaTeX for submission!
 (All using GitHub actions!)

+TL;DR: *You can use any LaTeX template!
+Sections in the word document ([see main.docx](main.docx)) with italicized headings are split into latex files that can be included into your template*
+See example in [main.tex](main.tex) and [inclusions.tex](inclusions.tex)

 ## This is a template that uses [paperaj](https://github.com/dermatologist/paperaj) as a GitHub action.

 Paperaj is a combination of bash and python scripts for converting MS word document to a latex document for academic journals.
 You can use any journal template for latex compilation.
 This can be used as a standalone script (needs pandoc and latex installed) or as a GitHub action. **Just create a repo from this template that uses [Paperaj](https://github.com/dermatologist/paperaj) GitHub action and the GitHub will latex-compile your manuscript!**

 [![paperaj](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)](https://github.com/dermatologist/paperaj/blob/develop/paperaj.drawio.svg)